Inside stories Ã¢â‚¬â€œ Fredrick Odol

 Having come from a humble background particularly from an orphanage in the slums I am determined to be that person that would contribute in order to have a responsible community empowered to address their social, economic and physical challenges.
 I would like to be a role model that other youths within the community would look up to.

-Community work, ICT education, entrepreneurship program, Civic education etc youth empowerment ( social and economic rights).
+Community work, ICT education, entrepreneurship program, Civic education, youth empowerment ( social and economic rights) and entrepreneurial advocacy.

 Public speaking, playing soccer.
 Mobilizing youths to attend to a particular course.